NanDesuKa-FR/gulli-downloader/README.md

 > ```py __main__.py```

 # Some information
-> This tool allows you to download by link or in BATCH (download a complete season in one go) via the HLS flux.
+> This tool allows you to download by link or in BATCH (download a complete season in one shot) via the HLS flux.
 > You need to download [N_m3u8DL-CLI](https://github.com/nilaoda/N_m3u8DL-CLI) and [ffmpeg](https://ffmpeg.org/) and put them in the same folder as __main__.py

 # What it looks like